rinata2/GitFun_Project/commands/remote.md

 A remote can be added with the `git remote add` command, followed by the name and location of the remote.

-the name is a local name, meaning it's your labeland does not impace the actual remote whatsoever.
+The name is a local name, meaning it's your labeland does not impace the actual remote whatsoever.

 ```
 git remote add origin https://github.com/ElevenfiftyAcademy/Gitfun.git